nseokaneJHB/Angular-DjangoRestFramework-Authentication-Component/README.md

 # **Components**

-*You will find a Full Stack Token Authentication component built with Django Rest Framework and Angular 11 which you can use anytime on your app*
+*You will find a Full Stack Authentication component built with Django Rest Framework and Angular 11 which you can use anytime on your app*

+## **Types of authentications**
+- Token Authentication
+- Json Web Token Authentication

 #